-Even more than in other industries, the defense industry must have a detailed status at all times of where its supplied components come from and which companies are involved in the entire value-added process, including in the third tier.
-Furthermore, a fast ramp-up of production only succeeds if there is transparency about lead times and parts availability.
+Even more than in other industries, the defence industry must have a detailed status at all times of where its supplied components come from and which companies are involved in the entire value-added process, including the third tier.
+Furthermore, a fast production ramp-up cannot be successful without transparency concerning lead times and parts availability.
 This helps to identify risks, look for alternatives and create a robust supply chain.

 How can ACTRANS support?

-At ACTRANS, as a management consulting firm focused on defense, we help general managers, business unit leaders and program managers to handle their rapid growth.
-In doing so, we help management to readjust many small and large levers at once for the ramp-up.
+At ACTRANS, a management consultancy focused on defence, we help general managers, business unit leaders, and program managers to handle their rapid growth.
+In doing so, we support the management to readjust many small and large levers at the same time for the ramp-up.
 The ACTRANS team has extensive experience in ramping up major military programs, optimizing cycle times, and building strategic partnerships.
-Our rapid growth services include:
+Our rapid growth services include among others:

 – External risk analysis of existing growth plans